Merit Pages for New York Tech Students

 - academic achievements,

-- awards and honors they receive as a student at New York Tech,
+- awards and honors they receive as a New York Tech student,

 - activities and organizations they participate in,